Rigoberto Tiglao: Personal life

 Tiglao was first married to Raquel "Rock" Edralin, a women's rights advocate.
 He had three children with her.
 He became a widower when Edralin died of breast cancer in February 2001.
-His second wife is Gethsemane "Getsy" Selirio on April 13, 2002 who was editor in chief of Inq-7.
+His second wife is Gethsemane "Getsy" Selirio on April 13, 2002, who was editor in chief of Inq-7.

 Published books

+Tiglao has published three books under Akropolis, a publishing company that Tiglao founded.